 The graduate fellow may stay between four to eight weeks at the Kinsey Institute during the calendar year of the award.
 Research for a thesis or dissertation will be acceptable.

 Applications are closed.
-Fellowship winner(s) will be announced in winter 2019.
+Fellowship winner(s) will be announced in late February 2020.

 Applications are encouraged from students from any academic discipline who are enrolled in a graduate program in the United States and whose research interests concern the history, politics, and methodology of sexology and sexuality studies.